GigaElk/worrybox/README.md

 This project follows a spec-driven development approach.
 See the `.kiro/specs/worrybox/` directory for detailed requirements, design, and implementation tasks.

+📜 [Code of Conduct](CODE_OF_CONDUCT.md) — We’re committed to respectful and inclusive collaboration.

 ## License

 MIT License - see LICENSE file for details.